Jamcre/bluetti-esp32-bridge/README.md

     - You can download the latest release [here](https://www.arduino.cc/en/software/)

 ### Download the latest release from Github:
-- You are currently in the the 'github repository'
 - Navigate to the [releases section](https://github.com/ecolibrium-nyc/ecolibrium2025-sensors/releases)
 - Click the latest release and download the .zip folder called Source Code
 - Open file explorer and right-click the folder you just downloaded